Mutually non isomorphic mixed-norm Lebesgue spaces: -spaces in a nutshell

 \subsection{Function spaces versus sequence spaces}

-The relation $\trianglelefteq$, as well as the relation $\sqsubseteq$, is reflexive and transitive.
-Despite it is not antisymmetric \cite{GowersMaurey1997}, the structure of complemented subspaces of a given quasi-Banach space is an essential feature of its geometry.
+The relation $\trianglelefteq$, as well as the relation $\sqsubseteq$, is reflexive and transitive. {\Anso Despite it not being antisymmetric} \cite{GowersMaurey1997}, the structure of complemented subspaces of a given Banach space is an essential feature of its geometry.
 As $L_q(L_p)$-spaces are concerned, the following result will be one of the ingredients of our proof of Theorem~\ref{thm:Main}.
-Before stating it, we define a relation on pairs of indices.
+Before stating it, we define the order relation on pairs of indices mentioned in Section~\ref{sect:intro}.

 \begin{definition} Let $\alpha=(p,q)$, $\beta=(r,s)\in [1,\infty]^2$.
 We say that $\alpha\preceq \beta$ if there is $\nu\colon\NN\to\NN$ such that

 We say that $\alpha\simeq\beta$ if $\alpha\preceq \beta$ and $\beta\preceq \alpha$. \end{definition}